SolaceProducts/pubsubplus-aws-service-integration/README.md

 If a message has been delivered but not yet deleted it moved from eligible for deliver to in-flight.
 From here it can either be explicitly deleted with a delete message or moved back to eligible for delivery after delete timeout, which is by default 15 seconds.

-When sending and recieving messages to/from an SQS queue, you will need an existing queue.
+When sending and receiving messages to/from an SQS queue, you will need an existing queue.
 The ARN for the queue can be found from the AWS console by looking at the SQS queue details and will be of the form:

     arn:aws:sqs:<aws region>:<aws accountId>:<queue name>